-Do you hate your RV steps?
-In this post, I want to show you why “Solid Step” from Lippert Components are the best.
+Do you dislike your fold-up/down RV steps?
+In this post, I want to show you why “Solid Step” from Lippert Components is the best.
 These steps have been around for a couple of years now and are revolutionizing the RV industry because they make getting in and out of RV’s a lot easier and safer and many RV’ers are switching from the old steps to these almost on a daily basis.

-Do you hate them as much as I do?
+Do you dislike them as much as I do?
 If this is you then keep reading because I found a solution.

-In our previous trailer, we actually had to have one of those fold down steps replaced when we just a couple of months into our ownership.
-Our trailer was brand new and the fold down step was so stiff we had to struggle and fight to get it pulled out??
+In our previous trailer, we actually had to have one of those fold-down steps replaced just a couple of months into our ownership.
+Our trailer was brand new and the fold-down step was so stiff we had to struggle and fight to get it pulled out??